 South Carolina Family Court judges can modify child support agreements when there have been substantial changes in the financial or living circumstances of the parents.
 This can include changes in income of either parent, remarriage that impacts alimony payments or changes in the needs of a child.

 Nathan Sheldon can help with Child Support Modifications if:

 - You are unable to pay your current support payments due to changes in your earning ability.

 - The child’s parent has gone to court to reduce the payment amount.

 Only about 70% of all child support is actually paid.
-If you are not receiving your court ordered child support payments, there are ways to enforce payment.
-As your child support attorney, Nathan Sheldon will discuss the possibilities with you and help you take the right legal steps to force your child’s parent to pay.
+Payment enforcement is possible if you are not receiving your court ordered child support payments.
+As your child support attorney, Nathan Sheldon will discuss the possibilities with you.
+He’ll help you take the right legal steps to force your child’s parent to pay.

 Child Support Agreement as Part of a Divorce

 As part of representation in a divorce case, Nathan Sheldon will walk you through the child support process.
 He will fight for a fair settlement for your family.